radcamp/radcamp.github.io/AF-Biota/07_momi2_API.md

 # Demographic inference using the Site Frequency Spectrum (SFS) with **momi2**

-**TODO:** Put a bunch of explanatory information here.

-**TODO:** Verify the paths are all good.

 ### What is the SFS?
-Site frequency spectrum (SFS), sometimes also called allele frequency spectrum, is the distribution of allele frequencies of a given set of SNPs in a population or sample.
-It can be frequently represented as a histogram with size depending on the number of sequenced individual chromossomes or number of sequenced individuals.
+The site frequency spectrum (SFS) is a histogram of the frequencies of SNPs in a sample of individuals from a population.
+Different population histories leave characteristic signatures on the SFS.
+For example, a population that has undergone a recent bottleneck will have a reduced number of rare variants as compared to a neutrally evolving population.
+Rare variants will be lost much more rapidly than common variants under a bottleneck model.
+On the other hand, population expansion models will display an excess of rare variants with respect to a neutral model.
+In a similar fashion, selection and gene flow can leave characteristic imprints on the SFS of a population.

 ![jpg](07_momi2_API_files/07_momi2_API_000_SFS.jpg)